nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

-Every described below element is optional, even empty directory in `components/modules` will be considered as module.
+Every described below element is optional, even empty directory in `modules` will be considered as module.
 You are free to use only features you need.

 ### File system structure of module
 * admin